wooni005/rocketbook-markdown/README.md

 For example you use the following Markdown syntax in your Rocketbook handwritten notes:

 - Headings: H1='#', H2='##', H3='###', etc
+- Bullet lists with dashes: - or *
+- Numbered lists with numbers: 1. etc
 - Bold: **bold**
 - Italic: _italic_ or *italic*
 - Strikethrough (~): ~~strikethrough~~